March 4 - 5, 2025 | Miami

 Closed Door Discussion (Limited Capacity)

-Deal Execution and Post-Close Value Creation
+Deal Execution and Post-Close Value Creation (IS Session)

 This Chatham House Discussion will explore best practices for executing deals in a competitive environment, from getting deals signed and financed to post-close strategies for driving organic growth with limited resources.
 Hear advice on overcoming challenges throughout the deal lifecycle, including, execution and integration, in a confidential setting.